 Use For Blog and/or Website

 WordPress original started as a blogging platform, but it quickly evolved.
-You can setup a Portfolio or E-Commerce site quite easily on WordPress.
-Above all things, I believe that WordPress is an optimal blogging platform, especially compared to Blogger and Squarespace.
+You can set up a Portfolio or E-Commerce site quite easily on WordPress.
+Above all things, WordPress is an optimal blogging platform, especially compared to Blogger and Squarespace.
 WordPress provides unlimited options for bloggers to curate their content and transform their site.
-Plus, since it works so well for both types of sites, if you ever consider going from blog-to-business owner, you are already on a platform that is conducive to both.

 With WordPress, bloggers and creative entrepreneurs have unlimited options for their website design and functionality.
 You can have everything from a blog to a membership site using WordPress.
 The options are dependent upon the theme, not on your host.
 If you want a membership site, you could likely find a premade theme for that functionality.